 Cast iron commemorative plaques, provided in conjunction with Lewes Town Council, have been put up on various buildings and structures around the town.
 They are intended to inform visitors and residents of historic points of interest around our town and to help bring history to life.

-Our approach to conserving our heritage is based largely around the detailed scrutiny of planning applications.
-Our Planning Committee meets monthly to consider and submit comments as appropriate on them, and their Planning Committee Reports are made available.
+A vital and necessary first step in conserving heritage is to comment upon and help shape relevant planning policies.
+Our Planning Committee meets monthly to give detailed scrutiny to planning applications and whether they comply with planning policy.
+They submit comments as appropriate on them, and their Planning Committee Reports are made available.
 When possible, we meet developers before they commit to a project, in order to obtain the best possible outcome for the town.
 We continue to monitor developments during the building phase and where appropriate, we seek to be appointed to any committee overseeing this.
 The Friends of Lewes also publishes its responses to public consultations run by the local authorities on planning matters affecting the town.

 Where it is proposed to demolish a significant building, we try to ensure that, if it cannot be saved, it is replaced with one that has at least equal architectural merit and fits in with its surroundings.